PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 ## Step 2: Transforming the data structure

 HTML tables are nested hierarchical structures.
-In a table, the `<td>` data cell is nested in a `<tr>` row, which is part of the `<table>`.
+In a table, the `<td>` data cell is nested in a `<tr>` row, which is part of `<table>`.
 Columns are formed by the `<td>` data cells inside the rows.
 It will be easier to bind the data if it has a similar structure.
 For example, to have years as columns and months as rows, you must reorganize the data so that the years are grouped by month first, then by year.
-This way you can bind months to `<tr>` elements, and years to `<td>` elements.
+This way, you can bind months to `<tr>` elements, and years to `<td>` elements.

-You can achieve this sort of nesting with `d3.rollup()`, which takes the data array, a reduce function and one or more functions that return the grouping keys, and generates an array of nested maps.
-We won’t be using the keys to retrieve any values, so it’s simpler to use `d3.rollups()`, as it returns nested arrays instead of maps.
+You can achieve this sort of nesting with `d3.rollup()`, which takes the data array, a reduce function, and one or more functions that return the grouping keys, and generates an array of nested maps.
+We won’t be using the keys to retrieve any values, so it’s simpler to use `d3.rollups()`, as it returns nested arrays instead of maps:

 ```js
 const nested = d3.rollups(data,